How to make sakura milk latte at home

 * For sakura concentrate, mix:

-- 1 tsp. xylitol or your sweetener of choice (if using unsweetened sakura)
+- 1 tsp. xylitol or your sweetener of choice (feel free to skip if using sweetened sakura)

 - 50 ml. hot water

-Just take into consideration that when you make layers, the sakura concentrate may get a jelly like texture.
+Just take into consideration that when you make layers with ice, the sakura concentrate might get a jelly-like texture because sakura powder contains natural pectins (at least the brand I use does).

 If you want to avoid it, stir the sakura concentrate with the milk as soon as possible.